stappersg/vBook/src/reference/vSL/stages.md

 vSMTP can interact with the messaging transaction at multiple levels.
 These are related to the states defined in the SMTP protocol.

-To do this, vSL publishes a global context which is updated with each step change.
+At each step vSL updates and publishes a global context containing transaction and mail data.

 ### vSMTP stages